the-tool/the-tool/README.md

 ## License

-The Tool application is an open-sourced software licensed under the [The MIT License](https://opensource.org/licenses/MIT).
+The Tool application is an open-sourced software licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).